-By the age of five, Erté, born Roman de Tirtoff, had already designed an evening dress for his mother.
+By the age of five, Erté, born Romain de Tirtoff, had already designed an evening dress for his mother.
 He was raised an aristocratic family in Saint-Petersburg, Russia, where his days were filled with cultural sightings at the Mariinsky theatre.
 He was in the audience the night that Nijinski, ballet’s greatest male dancer, was fired for scandalously appearing on stage in his tights without a jockstrap to protect his modesty.
-Roman flirted with the idea of becoming a dancer himself but came to the conclusion that “I could live without dancing, but could not give up my passion for painting and design.”
+Romain flirted with the idea of becoming a dancer himself but came to the conclusion that “I could live without dancing, but could not give up my passion for painting and design.”

-In 1900, he visited the Paris Exposition Universelle as a young boy; and by 1912, not yet twenty, Roman had moved to Paris as a correspondent for a Russian magazine “Ladies World”.
+In 1900, he visited the Paris Exposition Universelle as a young boy; and by 1912, not yet twenty, Romain had moved to Paris as a correspondent for a Russian magazine “Ladies World”.
 While sketching models for fashion houses, he found himself another job with a small couturier “Carolyn”, but his unbridled imagination proved too eccentric and the young designer was quickly let go and advised: “Young man, do anything in life, but never try to become a costume designer again.
 You won’t get anything out of this.”
-Offended but not discouraged, Roman de Tirtoff would soon find a kindred spirit in the turn of the century’s most prolific couturierm Paul Poiret.
+Offended but not discouraged, Romain de Tirtoff would soon find a kindred spirit in the turn of the century’s most prolific couturierm Paul Poiret.

-Poiret, who was already regarded as the King of the fashion world by the time their paths crossed, played a critical role in Roman’s early career, even assigning him the pseudonym “Erté”.
+Poiret, who was already regarded as the King of the fashion world by the time their paths crossed, played a critical role in Romain’s early career, even assigning him the pseudonym “Erté”.
 Poiret’s exotic world more than appealed to Tirtoff.
 The shows, the colours, and the magic that he saw in Russia, the newly-christened Erté knew that he could push way beyond the borders in Paris — and he did.

 Late critic Brian Sewell writes in his essay that Erté, “he brought theatre into the field of fashion.”
 His experience, after all, was one rooted on the stage and he refused to bow his designs to everyday life.
 Instead, he brought everyday women to the stage.
 He never liked working with conventional classic beauties, and said he always preferred women with “certain defects” and unique attributes that he could highlight.